 Choosing a Trust vs. Guardianship for Minors

-We at Owenby Law, P.A. understand how confusing it can be to pick between
+At Owenby Law, P.A., we understand how confusing it can be to choose between

 a guardianship or

 trust for your minor children.
-You want to be sure that you are picking the
+You want to be sure that you are selecting the

 estate planning option that better suits your needs and will provide for your minor children